5T33Z0/Clover-Crate/Boot/README.md

 In general, it has not been possible to achieve unconditional legacy boot operation.
 It is easier and better to forget about legacy systems and use UEFI versions of OSes.
 The oldest of them is Windows 7-64, and I personally see no reason to stick with Windows XP.
 Does anyone still use a 32-bit only processor?
 Well, good luck then!

 ## Default Loader
-In addition to `DefaultVolume`, the path of the loader can be specified as DefaultLoader.
+In addition to `DefaultVolume`, the path of the loader can be specified as Default Loader.
 This provides more precise default entry selection for Volumes that have multiple Loaders.
-The value can be the complete path or a unique portion like like file name.
+The value can be the complete path or a unique portion like file name.

 ## XMPDetection
-Detect best eXtreme Memory Profile when detecting memory or disable XMP detection.
+Detects the best Extreme Memory Profile when detecting memory or disables XMP detection.

 ## NoEarlyProgress
 Removes tooltips before loading the loader interface, e.g. "Welcome to Clover".